 The Wellness Coordinator is housed in the Healthy Minds Resource Center across from the Student Health Clinic and next to the Student Pantry.
 The Wellness Coordinator can assist students with wellness resources and goals.
 Provides trainings throughout the year on mental health first aid for students, faculty, and staff.
-Assists in outreach to students, faculty, and staff on well-being throughout the year.
-Development of campus-wide wellness and outreach through events such as mental health first aid, suicide prevention, and workshops.
+Assists in outreach to students faculty and staff on well-being throughout the outreach through events such as mental health first aid, suicide prevention, and workshops.
 Collaboration with the Colorado Department of Public Health and Jefferson Center of Mental Health for community programs and resources.